 The Washington-based transportation think tank TRIP calculated the average amount that Long Island drivers pay each year for driving on poorly maintained roads.
 This amount includes repairs plus accelerated vehicle depreciation and increased fueled consumption.

 Can you sue a city for pothole damage?
 Unfortunately, the answer is no. You cannot sue your town or city because you damaged your rims after hitting a pothole.
-However, according to a Long Island Car Accident attorney, if a poorly maintained road cause an accident, you may have a cause of action against the government responsible for maintaining it.
+However, according to a Long Island Car Accident attorney, if a poorly maintained road caused an accident, you may have a cause of action against the government responsible for maintaining it.

 How Poor Road Design and Maintenance Can Lead to Accidents